 With these supplies you can literally prepare and store any veggie or fruit you want.
 Here are a few ways to preserve your crops for later use.
 For beginners, drying herbs, curing root veggies, and freezing the rest are more easily accessible, requiring less equipment.
 For dehydrating, and especially canning - you might need to put in an extra upfront cost (and learning curve with canning) in order to get started.

 Herbs, flowers, hot peppers and beans can all be dried for future use.
 For freshly dried herbs all winter, I harvest extra herbs and hang them in bunches to dry, or leave them pressed between two screen drying racks that I made using old picture frames and window screens.
 Once they are dry, I crumble them up and put them in labeled mason jars.
-For winter tea, I pull the leaves off my peppermint and the flowers off my chamomile and dry them using the same screen drying racks and store in mason jars.
+For winter tea, I harvest the peppermint leaves, chamomile flowers and wintergreen and dry them using the same screen drying racks and store in mason jars.
 I string hot peppers (habaneros, fish, Thai chilies, Cayenne, etc.) using a needle and thick thread, being careful to string them through the stem and not pierce the pepper itself.
 For beans, I let them dry on a rack in their pods and then transfer them to a pillow case and hit it against the floor until the pods have broken off.
 Then I throw away pods and save beans in dry mason jars.

 Potatoes, squash, onions and garlic can keep for a long time but fare best if they are cured for a few weeks before storing.
 Cure them by spacing them out (not touching) on newspaper in a cool dark place for several weeks.
 After they are cured, you can put them in bins in your root cellar, basement or another cool dark area of your house until you want to use them.